telerik/teststudio-docs/docs/automated-tests/recording/recording-dialogs.md

 ### SaveFile Dialog

 The Download File dialog opens a __SaveAs__ dialog in Windows File Explorer in which the user browses to a specific folder and enters name for the file to be downloaded.
-Handling the download dialog typically requires interacting with a sequence of dialogs - the application prompts to download a file and the File Explorer lets you choose the destination path; optionally, handling a prompt message that a file with the same name already exists in the selected folder - the existing file is overwritten in such case.
+Handling the download dialog typically requires interacting with a sequence of dialogs - the application prompts to download a file and the File Explorer lets you choose the destination path.
 Test Studio fetches all actions taken and automatically records the __Handle SaveFile dialog__ step and populates the complete file path and name.

+ __Note!__
+><br>
+><br>
+> Optionally, you may see an additional dialog that a file with the same name already exists in the selected folder where you can choose whether to overwrite the file.
+This dialog is recognized as a generic type of dialog and needs to be handled only if it appears - this scenario is supported only in a coded step as described <a href="/advanced-topics/coded-samples/html/conditional-dialog-handling" target="_blank">here</a>.

 <table id=no-table>
 <tr>